-The Army’s work in 126 countries is coordinated by our International Headquarters in London, which is the base for our international leader, General André Cox.
+The Army’s work in over 130 countries is coordinated by our International Headquarters in London, which is the base for our international leader, General Brian Peddle.

 Full-time officers and employees, along with soldiers (church members) who volunteer their skills and expertise, provide our social and church-based services.
-The Army has over 3,000 officers and employees in New Zealand, Fiji and Tonga and is recognised as a high value employer.
+The Army has over 3000 officers and employees in New Zealand, Fiji, Tonga and Samoa and is recognised as a high-value employer.

 Those interested in becoming Salvation Army members can explore becoming a senior soldier or an adherent member.
 Children eight years of age and older are able to become junior soldiers.